As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 The votes are probably not going to be there.

-Thank goodness for Cap and Trade, which is also very much on his on his agenda.
+Thank goodness for cap and trade, which is also very much on his agenda.

-You have to you do worry that once they turn into a lame duck session, will they push it through after the election before they're all sent home?
+You do worry that once they turn into a lame duck session, will they push it through after the election before they're all sent home?

 Cap and trade, as you and I know, puts a price on carbon emissions.